xkhoo/Rhizoctonia_solani_evolution_data/README.md

+# A GLOBAL META-ANALYSIS OF THE HOST RANGE, DIVERSITY AND EVOLUTION OF _RHIZOCTONIA SOLANI_
 This repository is for the attachment of complex tables for Xin Zhi Khoo's M.S. thesis: A GLOBAL META-ANALYSIS OF THE HOST RANGE, DIVERSITY AND EVOLUTION OF _RHIZOCTONIA SOLANI_.

 There are 3 chapters covered in the thesis.
 Therefore, three chapters are created in this repository.